Thousands of Three PAYG customers to be hit by huge price increases from today – here's how to beat the hikes

 It isn't possible to stay on Three's traditional packages and avoid the price hike, so here are your options:

-- If you're a regular phone user and you'd prefer to stay with Three but avoid the price hike, you could try one of its bundle packages.
-These start at £10 a month for unlimited minutes and texts and 10GB of data.
-If you're after something with more data, rival provider GiffGaff offers a similar package for the same price but with 15GB of data.
+- If you regularly use your phone and you'd prefer to stay with Three but avoid the price hike, you could try one of its bundle packages.
+These start at £10 a month for unlimited minutes and texts and 16GB of data.
+If you don't need that much data, ID Mobile uses the Three network, and charges £8 a month for unlimited minutes and texts and 4GB of data.

 - If you're an occasional phone user, a PAYG Sim can cost as little as 1p for each minute, text and MB of data you use.
 The absolute cheapest for low usage mobile users is 1pMobile, which piggybacks off EE's network - though you have to top up at least £10 every four months in order to keep it active, so if you only use your phone very rarely, it's probably not for you.
 We've full info on other alternatives in our Pay-as-you-go sim deals guide.